entro-pi/sncn/docs/design.md

 Dungeons will be jack-chips that can be mastered by running them yourself, or getting a hireling to run them enough times to "master" them.

+Getting a jack-chip mastered will either reward with quest xp or crafting xp.
+Depending on whether it's mastered by a character or by a minion.
+Haven't decided which one it is yet.